up

 Program Performance Measures

-2 Adult Foster Care maintains the least restrictive alternative to institutionalization/nursing facility placement as a goal and has been successful in maintaining a very high percentage of clients remaining in the community, thereby reducing the higher cost of institutional care.
+2 Adult Foster Care maintains the least restrictive alternative to institutionalization/nursing home admissions as a goal, and still remains successful in maintaining a very high percentage of clients remaining in the community, thereby reducing the higher cost of institutional care.

 anchor